findsorguk/lawdi-publication/romanello/index.md

 <img src="extraction_steps.png" width="90%" />

-	Once captured, citations need to be disambiguated: this is done by assigning to each citation its corresponding CTS URN [@hmt-doku-ctsurns].
-CTS URNs are a kind of identifiers that follow the Uniform Resource Name standard and were developed in the framework of the Multitext Homer project as part of the CITE architecture and were designed to become the equivalent of canonical citations in a digital environment, in the sense that they allow one to "identify and retrieve digital representations of texts" [ref, @HMT-doku][^1].
-What this means in practice is that the citation "Hell.
+	Once captured, citations need to be disambiguated: this is done by assigning to each citation its corresponding CTS URN.
+What this means in practice is that, for instance, the citation "Hell.
 3.3.1-4" of the example showed in Fig. 2 (no. 3) is mapped to its corresponding URN, namely `urn:cts:greekLit:tlg0032.tlg001:3.3.1-3.3.4`.
+Designed to become the equivalent of canonical citations in a digital environment, CTS URNs are a kind of identifiers that follows the Uniform Resource Name standard and was developed within the Multitext Homer project as part of the CITE architecture to make it possible to "identify and retrieve digital representations of texts" [@hmt-doku-ctsurns][^1].

 [^1]: To date one of the main adopters of this technology is the Perseus project that has built on top of it to provide several functionalities of its digital library and catalog [internal ref?].

 ## A Knowledge Base of Canonical Texts

-NER systems of this kind typically require/rely on a surrogate of domain knowledge, such as a gazetteer or a knowledge base, to support both the extraction and disambiguation of NEs, and even more so in the case of open domain applications.
+NER systems of this kind typically require and rely on a surrogate of domain knowledge, such as a gazetteer or a knowledge base, to support both the extraction and disambiguation of NEs<!--, and even more so in the case of open domain applications-->.
 To support the disambiguation of canonical citations such a knowledge base needs to contain, for example, all possible abbreviations of the name of an author or the title of a work, possibly in multiple languages to work on multi-lingual corpora.
-Since the texts we are dealing with are canonical it is possible to store in this knowledge base, In addition to abbreviations, also detailed information about the citable structures of each text such as for example how many books are contained in Thucydides' *Histories*, how many chapters are contained in book 1 etc.
+Since the texts we are dealing with are canonical it is possible to store in this knowledge base, in addition to abbreviations, also detailed information about the citable structures of each text such as for example how many books are contained in Thucydides' *Histories*, how many chapters are contained in book 1 etc.
 Being able to query this sort of information allows one to validate the automatically extracted citations, thus making possible to identify, if not to recover, those citations that are just *impossible*.
 An example of this phenomenon is the string "Thuc.
 5. 14.
 1. 41.": although it looks as a plausible citation, it is not a valid one as the work here referred to--Thucydides' *Histories*--is made of three, not four, citable, hierarchical levels, (i.e. book/chapter/section).
 Such errors are very common when working with OCRed texts where the lack of structural markup causes, as in this case, the footnote number to be mistakenly interpreted as being part of the canonical citation "Thuc.
 5. 14.
 1".

 <!--